 Services and protections for protected handicapped students are different from those applicable to all eligible students enrolled in special education programs.
 These services are outlined in a Chapter 15 Service Agreement.
-Questions regarding Chapter 15 should be directed to the Director of Pupil Services.
+Questions regarding Chapter 15 should be directed to the Assistant to the Superintendent for Student Services.